squarepoet/squarepoet.github.io/README.md

 # README

-This repository hosts authoring tools for creating songs for Tiny Piano and Tiny Guitar.
+This repository contains some experiments with computer music.
+It includes authoring tools for creating songs for my apps: Tiny Piano & Tiny Guitar.

 # Next JS Source Files